smc/mlmorph/README.md

 Introduction
 ============
 mlmorph is Malayalam Morphological Analyzer in development.
 It aims to build a morphological model for Malayalam language using  [Finite State Transducer technology](https://en.wikipedia.org/wiki/Finite-state_transducer).
-Specifically, the system is developed using [Stuttgart Finite State Toolkit(SFST)]( http://www.ims.uni-stuttgart.de/projekte/gramotron/SOFTWARE/SFST.html).
+Specifically, the system is developed using [Stuttgart Finite State Toolkit(SFST)]( http://www.ims.uni-stuttgart.de/projekte/gramotron/SOFTWARE/SFST.html) formalism and uses [Helsinki Finite-State Technology(HFST)](Helsinki Finite-State Technology) as Toolkit.
 Malayalam is a heavily inflected and agglutinated language and the project attempt to iteratively develop a morphological model for it.

 Status
 ======